UCL-CCS/TIES/README.md

 Conda can be used to easily install ambertools:
 `conda install ambertools`

-This should set the variable AMBERHOME which `ties` software will pick up on the fly.
+This should set the variable AMBERHOME which will be picked up on the fly.